How to Merge a Mission

 - Accept and Merge - Recovery and conflict resolution

-- Accept and Merge - Feature validation before merge
+- Accept and Merge - Mission validation before merge

 - Execution Lanes - How worktrees work